Aryan130902/mess-media-webapplication/README.md

 ## Instructor

-This project is developed as a part of the curriculum under [Upendra Singh's].
+This project is developed as a part of the curriculum for the [Upendra Singh's](https://www.linkedin.com/in/upendra-singh-16a3b47/) course on mess management.

+## Developers

+Mess Media is developed by Aryan Tiwari, Rohit Tomar, Shivam Chaudhary, and Raunit Shrivastav.

 ##